Sayward Volunteer Fire Department

 • Category 1 Campfires - Permitted

-• Category 2 Open Burning - Not Permitted
+• Category 2 Open Burning - Permitted

-• Category 3 Open Burning - Not Permitted
+• Category 3 Open Burning - Permitted

 • Forest Use - No Restrictions

-• Fire Watch Required? - Yes
+• Fire Watch Required? - No

 SUBSCRIBE & FOLLOW